 I’ve loved reading for as long as I can remember.
 For more than 20 years I published an anthropomorphic sci-fi/space opera literary fanzine.
 I write fantasy, science fiction, mystery, and nonfiction.
 I attend and/or work on the staff for several anthropormorphics, anime, and science fiction conventions, and (even worse) I recruit.

-I live in Seattle with my wonderful husband, still completely amazed that he puts up with me at all.
+I live in the Seattle metropolitan area with my wonderful husband, still completely amazed that he puts up with me at all.

 I am a fan of many things besides the aforementioned science fiction and related topics.
 These enthusiasms range from the silly (My Little Pony: Friendship is Magic), to the venerated (Sherlock Holmes), to the highly specialized (typography, history and development thereof), to the highly technical (UNIX, Apple products, information management systems design), to the mundane (television mystery shows).
 A few are worth going into a bit more: